OTT vs CTV advertising explained. What's the Difference

 Today, OTT and CTV are anything but interchangeable — but that’s not how it's always been.

-OTT began as a catch-all for any and all non-traditional TV.
-Media buyers considered OTT to be any premium video delivered outside of or “over” a set-top-box.
+OTT began as a catch-all term for any non-traditional TV.
+Media buyers considered OTT to be any premium video delivered outside of or “over” a set-top box.
 That meant any and all devices could be considered OTT.
 For instance, streaming Netflix through your phone or on your smart TV would both fall under OTT.

-This all changed in 2021 when the MRC officially changed the definition of OTT to help separate the term from connected TV — which has exploded in popularity over recent years. eMarketer has found time with connected TV devices will make up one-fifth of viewers’ digital time in 2023.
+This all changed in 2021 when the MRC officially changed the definition of OTT to help separate the term from connected TV, which has exploded in popularity over recent years. eMarketer has found that time spent with connected TV devices will make up one-fifth of viewers’ digital time in 2023.

-Essentially, the MRC made a distinction between "CTV" as the medium (content consumed on a television screen via internet delivery) and "OTT" as a reporting category (encompassing various nontraditional TV video consumption).
+Essentially, the MRC distinguished between "CTV" as the medium (content consumed on a television screen via internet delivery) and "OTT" as a reporting category (encompassing various nontraditional TV video consumption).

 The distinction allows for more precise measurement of video consumption on connected devices, such as smart TVs, streaming devices, and gaming consoles.
 It recognizes the unique viewing experiences and behaviors associated with watching content on these devices.